Sonic Automotive: Sales and acquisitions

 Sonic purchased the four AutoMatch USA used car locations in Florida and Georgia in 2016.
-These locations were re-branded under Sonic's EchoPark brand.
+These locations were rebranded under Sonic's EchoPark brand.

 In October 2017, Sonic sold its Capitol Chevrolet & Hyundai franchise in Columbia, SC to the Stivers Automotive Group.

 In May 2018, Sonic sold its Lone Star Ford franchise in Houston, TX to the Doggett Auto Group.
 The store was renamed Doggett Ford and moved into a new facility alongside Doggett's John Deere equipment dealership.

 Sonic sold two dealerships to Graham Holdings in February 2019.
 The Lexus of Rockville store was renamed Ourisman Lexus of Rockville, as Graham has partnered with Chris Ourisman, president of the Ourisman Auto Group, to manage the locations.
 The Honda location in Vienna, Virginia, has been renamed Ourisman Honda of Tysons Corner.

 In December 2021, Sonic acquired RFJ Auto Partners, a top 15 dealership group with approximately $3.2 billion in total annual revenues, adding 33 locations in six states to the Sonic Automotive portfolio.

 Sonic acquired two franchises throughout 2022, the first being Sun Chevrolet in Chittenango, New York coming in January, and the second, Audi Owings Mills coming aboard in August.

 In February 2023, Sonic Automotive acquired the Black Hills Harley-Davidson franchise in Rapid City, South Dakota, home of the Sturgis Motorcycle Rally.
 The Audi of New Orleans dealership was added to the Sonic portfolio in December of 2024.